infinum/ngx-form-object/docusaurus/docs/guides/form-creation-overrides.md

 In order to have a nested form and to be able to edit `street` property, `userForm.get('address')` should be a `FormGroup` (or `FormStore`) containing `ExtendedFromControl` for `street` form field.

-To achive that override create method in `UserFormObject`.
+To achive that, a corresponding create method has to be implemented in `UserFormObject`.
 This method must have a name formatted like `create{propertyName}FormObject` and return a `FormObject` instance.
-It receives model and form object options as its arguments.
+It receives a model and form object options as its arguments.

 ```ts title="user.form-object.ts"
 public createAddressFormObject(model: Address, options: FormObjectOptions): AddressFormObject {